 While sex work has some dangers, we countenance many dangerous occupations, from construction, to farming and transportation.
 We should only take the very serious steps of enforcement and incarceration on acts which actually harm people.
 Otherwise, let’s let people live their lives.

-We need a safety net which cushions individuals from bad disruptions and allows us to take advantage of good disruptions.
+We need a safety net which cushions individuals from the bad disruptions and allows us to take advantage of good ones.

-And we need a safety net which does this efficiently and comprehensively, rather than the haphazard collection of bloated agencies and misdirected measure which don’t work well in the good times and are failing miserably now.
+And we need a safety net which does this efficiently and comprehensively, rather than the haphazard collection of bloated agencies and misdirected measures which fall short in good times and fail miserably in crises.

-Basic income gives us this comprehensive safety net.
-It’s there in the good times letting people retool and get back in the game.
-And it’s there in crises, allowing people to survive.
+Basic income gives us this safety net.
+In good times it lets people retool and get back in the game.
+And in crises, it helps people survive.

 Green the Market